LunaSare/datelife_examples/docs/Fringilidae_report.md

 source_chronogram_bold_tree_notc <- make_bold_otol_tree(input = source_chronogram_topology,
 marker = "COI", otol_version = "v3", chronogram = FALSE)
 -->
 A tree with branch lengths could be constructed for 13 source chronograms (out of 13) available for the Fringilidae.

-To date these trees we are using the software PATHd8 for tree dating without a molecular clock model, using calibrations from all other source chronograms.
-Sometime, calibrations conflict.
+To date these
+        trees we are using the software PATHd8 for tree dating without a molecular clock model, using calibrations from all other source chronograms.
+Sometimes, calibrations conflict.
 To deal with conflicting calibrations, we can either expand them to make them agree, or we can congruify them to the topology of the tree to be dated.
-Results from both approaches are shown in the two following sections.
+        Results from both approaches are shown in the following two sections.

 ### 3.2.1.
 Expanding calibrations
-crossval_pathd8_exp <- use_calibrations(phy = source_chronogram_bold_tree, calibrations = all_other_calibrations,
-  dating_method = "pathd8", expand = default)
-crossval_pathd8_exp_notc <- use_calibrations(phy = source_chronogram_bold_tree_notc, calibrations = all_other_calibrations,
-  dating_method = "pathd8", expand = default)

     ### 3.2.2.
 Summarizing calibrations (congruifying calibrations)

-crossval_pathd8_summ <- use_calibrations(phy = source_chronogram_bold_tree, calibrations = all_other_calibrations,
-  dating_method = "pathd8", expand = 0)
-crossval_pathd8_summ_notc <- use_calibrations(phy = source_chronogram_bold_tree_notc, calibrations = all_other_calibrations,
-  dating_method = "pathd8", expand = 0)
+### 3.2.2.
+Summarizing calibrations (congruifying calibrations)

 <!--
 ## 4. Simulate data/ Add missing taxa